-All financial instruments are carried at amounts not materially different from their fair values as at 31 March 2012 and 2011 except for amounts due from/to subsidiaries which are unsecured, interest-free and repayable on demand (see note 21).
+All financial instruments are carried at amounts not materially different from their fair values as at 31 March 2013 and 2012 except for amount due from a jointly controlled entity and amounts due from/to subsidiaries which are unsecured, interest-free and have no fixed terms of repayment (see notes 16 and 21).
 Given these terms, it is not meaningful to disclose their fair values.

-Estimation of fair values (g)
+(g) Estimation of fair values

-The fair values of listed equity securities, listed managed funds and listed debt securities are based on quoted market prices at the balance sheet date without any deduction for transaction costs.
-Forward foreign exchange contracts are marked to market by discounting the net cashflows calculated using the contractual forward rates and the market forward rates prevailing at the balance sheet date.
+The fair values of listed equity securities and listed debt securities are based on quoted market prices at the balance sheet date without any deduction for transaction costs.